bluetardis/pinteresting/NotesPB.md

     end
 ```

-**Call the Method**
+**Call the Method - correct_user**

-We need to tell the controller to run this as a fefore action.
+We need to tell the controller to run this as a before action.

 In this code we are showing the "Current State" of the edits to the controller file but we are adding the correct_user only.

 ```